New York sports betting has taken a turn in the right direction, but there’s still more work to do to catch up with its neighbors.

 Current NY Online Sportsbook App Options

 DraftKings Sportsbook – If you would like to place wagers online or via a sportsbook app, your best choice is to sign-up and deposit while in New York and cross the border into New Jersey or Pennsylvania to place your bets.
-New users at DraftKings get a $500 risk-free bet + 20% up to $500 on deposit.
+New users at DraftKings get a 20% deposit bonus up to $1000.
 This is likely a faster option than going to any of the physical New York sportsbooks which are listed below.

 Sugarhouse Sportsbook – A great option for NY players that are willing to travel to New Jersey to place bets.
 New users at Sugarhouse sportsbook get 100% up to $250 dollars with a 1x wager requirement.
 This is a great bonus for players looking for a solid sportsbook with an easy to get bonus.